Elispreng/Movies/README.md

      - Did 2018 films generate more revenue than 2020?
      - Do movies that are over 2.5 hours have a significantly different revenue than movies that under 1.5 hours in length?
      - Does the genre of a movie affect how much revenue a movie generates?
-6. Extract Data from SQL to Tableau
+6. Extract Data from SQL to Tableau (under construction)
-- working

 # Visual (Seaborn and Tableau)

 #### Visual 1: Bar Graph Showing Revenue by Genre (Seaborn)